TheFelixLive/RSS-Feed/README.md

 ### Attribution Requirements
 1. **Social Media Reviews:**
    - If you share reviews, screenshots, videos, or posts about this project on social media what I would preshade, please include:
-     - the project name: **Command2Hardcore**
+     - the project name: **RSS-Feed**
-     - the official download link: `https://github.com/TheFelixLive/Command2Hardcore`
+     - the official download link: `https://github.com/TheFelixLive/RSS-Feed`
      - the creator: **TheFelixLive**

 2. **Using Code in Your Own Projects:**